Hector

 “Thank you Hector.”

-Mr. Avery opened the door and there the car lingered again, a black sedan with tinted windows, driver’s side rolled down a few inches.
-Inside was the same driver as before, wearing the same aviator sunglasses.
-This time Mr. Avery noticed he had tufts of brown, curly hair.
-Mr. Avery waved, but the driver didn’t wave back.
+Mr. Avery opened the door.
+There the car lingered again, a black sedan with tinted windows, driver’s side rolled down a few inches.
+Inside was the same man, same aviator sunglasses, same tufts of brown, curly hair.
+He waved, but the driver didn’t wave back.

 “In what way did he look oddly familiar?” asked Hector.

-“Well, I couldn’t really see his face.
+“Well, I couldn’t see his face.
 He was wearing sunglasses.”

-“Then how do you know that he looked like?”
+“Then how do you know what he looked like?”

 Mr. Avery ran his hand through his stiff, salt and pepper hair.
 He eyed a picture hanging on his wall.
 It was a picture of him as a younger man, on the beach.
 His soft, brown curls speckled with glistening droplets of salt water.